Botum Sakor National Park: Reptiles

 Most of the many reptiles of Botum Sakor are snakes, including the charismatic king cobra and Malayan pit viper.
 Snakes are regularly seen and subsequently hacked to death by local residents at local plantations.
 There is also a small population of Siamese crocodiles in some of the parks creeks.
 Cambodia in fact retains the world's largest population of this critically endangered species, which was recently (2007) thought to be extinct even.
 The larger saltwater crocodile is also here, although it is of least concern from a global conservational viewpoint, they are threatened in South-east Asia.
 In Cambodia, saltwater crocodiles are thought to be restricted to Koh Kong Province.
 Two threatened species of turtle and one species of tortoise is also found in the Cardamom mountain range.

 Birds

 There are hundreds of species of birds to be found within the park area, but only preliminary research has been carried out so far.
-Of particular interest to conservationists is the white-winged wood duck (Asarcornis scutulata), which is endangered and one of the rarest waterfowl in Asia.
+Of particular interest to conservationists is the white-winged wood duck (Asarcornis scutulata), which is endangered and one of the rarest waterfowls in Asia.
 There are a number of other threatened or near-threatened birds here too, like green peafowl (Pavo muticus), lesser adjutant (Leptoptilos javanicus), Oriental darter (Anhinga melanogaster), great pied hornbill (Buceros bicornis) and grey-headed fish eagle (Haliaeetus ichthyaetus).